Toys 'R' Us plans new playdate with U.S. shoppers

 “It is hard to get them away from this area,” she said.

 The Hightowers may be ideal Toys ‘R’ Us customers, but so far there has not been enough of them.
 Many shoppers now make their toy purchases online.
-Foot traffic at Toys ‘R’ Us, the largest U.S. toy retailer, has declined, as consumers turn to e-commerce sites such as Amazon.com Inc, mass discount chains, like Wal-Mart Stores Inc, and some small independent toy stores.
+Foot traffic at Toys ‘R’ Us, the largest U.S. toy retailer, has declined, as consumers turn to e-commerce sites such as Amazon.com Inc (AMZN.O), mass discount chains, like Wal-Mart Stores Inc (WMT.N), and some small independent toy stores.

 For a graphic on the changing toy retailer landscape, click tmsnrt.rs/2BuQGMW